jbthejedi/llm-repo-agent/README.md

 Sandboxing: the CLI runs against a temporary workspace copy of the repo by default.
 Keep it with `--keep-sandbox` (to inspect artifacts) or disable with `--no-sandbox`.

+Test policy: default is `on_write` (run tests after each write).
+For eval rollouts use `--test-policy on_final` to run tests once at the end, or `--test-policy never` to skip driver-run tests.

 4) Inspect the trace:
 ```bash
 # All events